Code-Cadet-17/Migraton-TheSafeMove/README.md

-# Migration: The Safe Move
+# Migraton-The Safe Move

-**Migration: The Safe Move** is a smart, data-driven relocation assistance platform developed to help individuals, students, families and professionals move confidently to a new location with safety and reliable information.
+**Migraton-The Safe Move** is a smart, data-driven relocation assistance platform developed to help individuals, students, families and professionals move confidently to a new location with safety and reliable information.

 ## ✨ Features